mixpanel/docs/pages/docs/cohort-sync/integrations/google-ads.md

 ## Data Requirements

 Google Ads uses email addresses to match users from the cohort with users from their system.
-If they do not have the email address, they will instead use a combination of phone number or first and last name.
+If they do not have the email address, they will instead use a combination of phone number or first and last name or the device advertising ID that you choose when setting up the connection.

-In order to use this integration, **you must set an email as a user profile property**.
-In addition to an email address, Mixpanel sends the first name user profile property, the last name user profile property, a phone number user property, and a distinct_id.
+In order to use this integration, **you must set an email as a user profile property or have device advertising ID**.
+In addition to an email address, Mixpanel sends the first name user profile property, the last name user profile property, a phone number user property, an advertising id user property and a distinct_id.
 All other user properties are not exported.

 Google Ads excludes cohort members from the audience if they are unable to match them with a user in their system.
 Inequality between the number of users in Google Audiences and the Mixpanel cohort indicates that Google was unable to find the user.